-Child abuse can be a single event or lots of small things that have happened to you.It can happen anywhere: at school, at a child-care centre, in the community or at home.
-It could be done by any adult, including a parent, a caregiver, a teacher or a family friend.
+Child abuse can be a one-off thing or continue over a long period of time.
+Child abuse can happen anywhere.
+The abuse could be done by any adult, like a parent, a caregiver, a teacher or a family friend.

 No one is allowed to use extreme force to hurt you, but it is not against the law for your parents to use reasonable physical punishment to discipline you, such as a smack.
 If your parents use more force than is necessary (including using implements or hitting your head or neck) under the circumstances, this could be against the law.

 If you feel that you are being punished too harshly, too often or are constantly scared of being hurt, or you have an injury after being hit, it’s important that you talk to a trusted adult about this.

-If you are in immediate danger of being hurt or abused call the police on 000 and if you can, you should go to a secure place like to a trusted family friend, your school, a police station, or a medical centre.
+If you are in immediate danger of being hurt or abused, please call the police on 000 and if you can, go to a secure place like to a trusted family friend, your school, a police station, or a medical centre.

-If you have been hurt you should go to a doctor or hospital, so they can make sure you are OK.
+If you have been hurt it is important to go to a doctor or hospital, so they can make sure you are okay.

-They also have an online chat service at some times of the day: www.kidshelp.com.au/teens/get-help/web-counselling.
+They also have an online chat service at: https://www.kidshelpline.com.au/get-help/webchat-counselling

 If you have a problem or a question, you can send it to us today and we can provide you with free advice, information and referrals to help solve your problem.
 Just click on the button below.Get help now